 Do you want to get good at sales?
 Because if you do, there is a lot of money to be made.
-But before I can teach you how to sell, first I need to teach you what not to do.
+But before we can teach you how to sell, first we need to teach you what not to do.

 Don’t forget to qualify